Information on the obligation to have health insurance in Switzerland

 English is not an official language in the canton of Bern.
 However, because of the large number of English-speaking students who use our services, we have provided information in English on the subject of exemptions for persons in basic and continuing education and training.

-If you are resident in Switzerland for the purpose of taking a basic or continuing education and training course, you may not need to have insurance.
-The requirements for an exemption are:
+If you are resident in Switzerland because you are studying or training and you have statutory health insurance in an EU/EFTA state, it is possible that you do not need to have Swiss health insurance.
+The requirements for this are:

 What you have to do